publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch6/m__us_usc_t23_s602.md

         The Secretary shall establish a rolling application process under which projects that are eligible to receive credit assistance under subsection (a) shall receive credit assistance on terms acceptable to the Secretary, if adequate funds are available to cover the subsidy costs associated with the Federal credit instrument.

+        (2) __Master credit agreements.—__

+            (A)  __Program of related projects__  __.—__

+            The Secretary may enter into a master credit agreement for a program of related projects secured by a common security pledge on terms acceptable to the Secretary.

-        (2)  __Adequate funding not available__  __.—__
+            (B)  __Adequate funding not available__  __.—__

-        If the Secretary fully obligates funding to eligible projects in a fiscal year, and adequate funding is not available to fund a credit instrument, a project sponsor of an eligible project may elect to enter into a master credit agreement and wait until the earlier of—
+            If the Secretary fully obligates funding to eligible projects for a fiscal year and adequate funding is not available to fund a credit instrument, a project sponsor of an eligible project may elect to enter into a master credit agreement and wait to execute a credit instrument until the fiscal year for which additional funds are available to receive credit assistance.

-            (A) the following fiscal year; and

-            (B) the fiscal year during which additional funds are available to receive credit assistance.

         (3)  __Preliminary rating opinion letter__  __.—__